salRoid/Design-Pattern/Observer Pattern/Readme.md

 ![Image](observerPatternDiag.png)

+## Important Points
+* When two objects are loosely coupled they can interact, but have very little knowledge of each other.
+The Observer Pattern provides an object design where subject and observers are loosely coupled.

+### Class Diagram
 <p align="center">
  Below Diagram is from Head First Design Pattern
 </p>

 ![Image](observerPattern.png)

-## Important Points
-* When two objects are loosely coupled they can interact, but have very little knowledge of each other.
-The Observer Pattern provides an object design where subject and observers are loosely coupled.

 ## Refrences
 * https://www.geeksforgeeks.org/observer-pattern-set-1-introduction/